-According to DigoPaul, Monaco is a country located in western Europe.
-Monaco is the richest playpen in the world.
+Monaco is a country located in western Europe.
+According to Abbreviation Finder, Monaco is the richest playpen in the world.
 The national drink is of course champagne, and the yachts in the harbor are big enough to make the Norwegian navy envious.
 The principality is a great place to go on a city break, even for us ordinary mortals with a lower holiday budget than oligarchs and movie stars.
 Here you get all the tips you need.

 Monaco – a glamorous tax haven

 Measured in area, the Principality of Monaco is the world’s second smallest country.
 The population is not all the world either, and is about 38,000 people.
 However, GDP per capita is very high with its approximately 160,000 US Dollars per capita.
 Those who earn a lot and do not like to pay taxes move here.

 The history of the principality stretches far back in time.
 Today’s name dates back to the 6th century, when the area was a Greek colony.
 The Grimaldi family, as the current regent Prince Albert II. is a descendant of, had its seat in Monaco for the first time in 1297.

 The father of Prince Albert II, Rainer, was the regent who accelerated Monaco in terms of government revenue and popularity as both a tax haven and a tourist destination.
 The glamorous aspect gained momentum especially after Rainer married the famous American actress Grace Kelly .